-20 Google Pixel and Pixel XL tips and tricks
+The 20 best Google Pixel tips and tricks you need to know about

-If you’re one of the many that has pulled the trigger on a shiny new Google Pixel or Pixel XL, you’ve made an excellent decision.
+If you’re one of the many that pulled the trigger on a shiny new Google Pixel or Pixel XL, you made an excellent decision.
 The device is Google’s first official entrance into making smartphone hardware, and boy is it an awesome first attempt.

 You’re probably getting used to your new phone, but it takes time to truly become a master of the Pixel.
 It would be impossible to know about every single feature the device has to offer.
-That’s why we’ve put together this list of Pixel and Pixel XL tips and tricks to try out.
+That’s why we’ve put together this list of Google Pixel tips and tricks to try out.
+All of these tips will work equally well on the Pixel XL.

 Learn the basics of your new phone and camera